wal-li/core/README.md

 ### Why CommonJS?

-Typescript with ESM isn't satisfy requirement of the framework and related products: Jest, Isolated-VM.
-So, CommonJS.
+TypeScript with ESM doesn't satisfy the requirements of the framework and related products, such as Jest and Isolated-VM.
+So, CommonJS it is.

 ## License